 1) Information is key: Gather as much information as possible about the firm you are planning to hire.
 Collect data about the company from the Attorney General's Office and from the Federal Trade Commission to check the legitimacy of the firm.
-Also, check with the BBB to see if there is any complaint registered against the firm, and if they have resolved or tried to resolve those complaints.
-Although most of the firms have complaints filed against them.
+Also, check with the BBB to see if there is any complaint registered against the firm and if they have resolved or tried to resolve those complaints.
+However, most of the firms have complaints filed against them.

 2) Check out for hidden fees: Go through the fine print of the agreement carefully before getting enrolled with a debt settlement company.
 Again, go through the terms and conditions thoroughly and make sure there are no hidden fees.

 3) Consult and get advice: Consult with your friends and relatives, or with those people who recently went through a debt settlement program.
-Your friends and colleagues can guide you avail a trustworthy debt settlement firm and avoid the scam entities.
+Your friends and colleagues can guide you avail a trustworthy debt settlement firm and avoid scam entities.

 You might ask why you should trust Oak View Law Group.
 You might question how OVLG is different from other debt settlement firms.
 Well, below are some facts that you could consider before you put your trust on OVLG: